velyo/aspnet-markdown/README.md

 <velyo:MarkdownContent ID="sample2" runat="server" Path="~/docs/page2.md">
 ```
 will try to load the resource from file page2.md placed in docs sub-folder of the application root.
-By configuring the current MarkdownProvider ``` MarkdownProvider.Current``` control can use different markdown resource sources (files, database etc.).
+By configuring the current [MarkdownProvider](/src/Velyo.AspNet.Markdown/MarkdownProvider.cs) ``` MarkdownProvider.Current``` control can use different markdown resource sources (files, database etc.).

 The control comes with embedded (default) engine using MarkdownSharp [https://github.com/hey-red/Markdown].
-By creating your own implementation of MarkdownEngine and set it to ```MarkdownEngine.Current``` you can configure control to use other markdown engine by your choose.
+By creating your own implementation of [MarkdownEngine](/src/Velyo.AspNet.Markdown/MarkdownEngine.cs) and set it to ```MarkdownEngine.Current``` you can configure control to use other markdown engine of your choice.

 ## Getting Started